 In a rejection of the needs-assessment idea, Councilmember Winslow took a patronizing tone and lectured the crowd, claiming that it's the job of Fulton County and nonprofits, not the City of Atlanta, to provide social services.

 "What organizations do you have in place to serve the people that [the jail is] now serving?"
 Winslow demanded.
 "I'm telling you, get to stepping.
 While you're stepping here, step over there [in Fulton County]."

-Formerly incarcerated people, including Marilyn Winn, who is the lead organizer of Women on the Rise, implored council members not to give up on a comprehensive bail reform.
+Formerly incarcerated people, including Marilyn Winn who is the Lead Organizer of Women on the Rise, implored council members not to give up on comprehensive bail reform.

 "Sitting in a cage because you have mental health challenges or substance abuse issues or a traffic violation is unfair to our human race," Winn said.
 "You started out doing the right thing when you voted for bail reform.
 Continue to do what is right."

-Council members will have the opportunity to take up Winn’s challenge.
-In an impassioned speech at the end of the meeting, SONG Co-Director Mary Hooks asked them––and they agreed––to hold a public work session, where organizations like SONG, Women on the Rise, and SCHR can present their research and collaborate on crafting solutions.
+In an impassioned speech at the end of the meeting, SONG Co-Director Mary Hooks asked Council members––and they agreed––to hold a public work session, where organizations like SONG, Women on the Rise, and SCHR can present their research and collaborate on crafting solutions.